nathanmacinnes/pretendr/README.md

-#Mockery
+#pretendr
 _A simple JavaScript mocking function_

-Mockery will mock your objects for you.
+pretendr will mock your objects for you.
 It can be used in any JavaScript testing framework.
 It's easy.

 ##Usage